 Whether buying a new or secondary offering or needing to sell prior to maturity, investors should consult their financial and tax professionals.

-U.S. government securities offer many benefits, including high credit quality, predictability of interest income, liquidity and tax advantages – all to help meet the needs of risk-conscious investors and enhance performance of their portfolios.
-For more information about these investment alternatives visit the Treasury’s Bureau of the Public Debt at publicdebt.treas.gov and Securities Industry and Financial Markets Association at investinginbonds.com.
+U.S. government securities may offer many benefits, including high credit quality, predictability of interest income, liquidity and tax advantages – all to help meet the needs of risk-conscious investors and enhance the performance of their portfolios.
+For more information about these investment alternatives visit treasurydirect.gov and Financial Industry Regulatory Authority’s website at finra.org/investors/learn-to-invest/types-investments/bonds.

 The information contained herein has been prepared from sources believed reliable but is not guaranteed by Raymond James & Associates, Inc. (RJA) and is not a complete summary or statement of all available data, nor is it to be construed as an offer to buy or sell any securities referred to herein.
 Trading ideas expressed are subject to change without notice and do not take into account the particular investment objectives, financial situation or needs of individual investors.
 Investors are urged to obtain and review the relevant documents in their entirety.
 RJA is providing this communication on the condition that it will not form the primary basis for any investment decision you may make.
 Furthermore, because these are only trade ideas, investors should assume that RJA will not produce any follow-up.
 Employees of RJA or its affiliates may, at times, release written or oral commentary, technical analysis or trading strategies that differ from the opinions expressed within.
 RJA and/or its employees involved in the preparation or the issuance of this communication may have positions in the securities discussed herein.
 Securities identified herein are subject to availability and changes in price.
 All prices and/or yields are indications for informational purposes only.
 Additional information is available upon request.